Christmas, the Catalan way

 One of the most misunderstood by the inhabitants of the rest of the world is to put a “Caganer” hidden in the manger.
 It’s an ancient tradition of the Catalan people and also an identity stamp by which they are known throughout the world.
 The explanation of the figurine is the following: it symbolizes the abundance of food and life, since formerly feces were used as fertilizer for vegetables.
 Curious but actually hilarious, right?

 If you didn’t know about these traditions, you can start putting them into practice for next year.
-Now it’s time to welcome a new decade, and of course… with all the strange traditions it brings!
-Happy 2020 everyone!
+Now it’s time to welcome a new year, and of course… with all the strange traditions it brings!
+Happy 2023 everyone!